abyssswatcher/cyberdrop-downloader/README.md

 # Cyberdrop Downloader

-Cyberdrop Downloader is a script to download all images of a cyberdrop.me album written in shell script and only will work on unix like OS
+Cyberdrop Downloader is a script to download all images of a cyberdrop.me album written in shell script
+- It only will work on unix like OS

 ## Install